 The Council for Racial Justice and Equity (CRJE) is an official student-led organization that advocates for and designs policy changes to Colorado Law concerning diversity and racial justice.
 It was formed in summer 2020 as nationwide racial justice protests oriented America's attention to the injustices Black communities face.
 The Black Law Student Association (BLSA), students from BIPOC-led organizations, and allies worked together to form the Council.
 To contact the CRJE and get involved, email: firstname.lastname@example.org

 Law Alumni Board Diversity Committee

 Anti-Racism and Representation Initiative

-In July 2020, former Dean S. James Anaya announced a comprehensive new initiative to confront racism and its persistent effects around us, and to advance the representation and genuine welcoming of Black, Indigenous, and people of color (BIPOC) and other marginalized groups within the University of Colorado Law School community and the legal profession.
+The Anti-Racism and Representation Initiative aims to confront racism and its persistent effects around us and to advance the representation and genuine welcoming of Black, Indigenous, and people of color (BIPOC) and other marginalized groups within the University of Colorado Law School community and the legal profession.

 Through a range of programs and actions, the Anti-Racism and Representation Initiative promotes bold, practical, and effective steps to confront racism and advance greater inclusion.